⚡ Flash Sale 20% Discount for New Clients, use code "QUICK20" at Checkout! ⚡

 What happens when I forget to file my confirmation statement?

 Even if you have a company secretary or accountant, the director is ultimately responsible for meeting company filing requirements, like confirmation statements.
 If you miss the filing deadline, there could be consequences such as late filing penalties, legal implications, and potential damage to your company's good standing.
 It's essential to prioritize these filings to avoid complications and ensure compliance with regulatory obligations.
+Since you can file as many confirmation statements as you want during a review period, consider filing as soon as a reportable change occurs.

 Article by